 WHAT IS CARPAL TUNNEL SYNDROME?

-Carpal tunnel syndrome occurs when one of the body's peripheral nerves become compressed or traumatized.
-The nerve in question is the median nerve, a nerve that controls sensations to the palm side of the thumb and first three fingers.
+Carpal tunnel syndrome in East Providence RI, Pawtucket RI, Providence RI, or Central Falls RI occurs when one of the body's peripheral nerves becomes compressed or traumatized.
+The nerve in question is the median nerve, a nerve that controls sensations to the palm side of the thumb and the first three fingers.
 When the median nerve becomes compressed or squeezed at the wrist due to irritated tendons or similar swelling, it results in pain, weakness, or numbness in the hand and wrist which radiates up the arm.

 WHAT ARE THE SYMPTOMS OF CARPAL TUNNEL SYNDROME?